mavrick01/PaloAlto-SASE-API-RNs/README.md

 **config.yaml layout**
 In the config file you need to define the following:
-Markup : - clientID - You will receive this when you configure a service API account
+  * clientID - You will receive this when you configure a service API account
-         - clientSecret - You will receive this when you configure a service API account
+  * clientSecret - You will receive this when you configure a service API account
-         - tenantID - Generally the number that is the name of the email address of the client_id, prefixed with "tsg_id:".
+  * tenantID - Generally the number that is the name of the email address of the client_id, prefixed with "tsg_id:".
 With Multi-tenancy, this can be a tenancy deeper in the hierarchy
-         - PassiveMode - Defined is if the Prisma Access IPSec is Dynamic (true) or Static (false)
+  * PassiveMode - Defined is if the Prisma Access IPSec is Dynamic (true) or Static (false)
-         - PSK - The pre-shared key for all IPSec Tunnels.
+  * PSK - The pre-shared key for all IPSec Tunnels.
-         - csvFile - The file referenced as <XXXX>.csv above.
+  * csvFile - The file referenced as <XXXX>.csv above.
 This is where your configs are defined

 **CSV file layout**
 The CSV file must have the all the following columns.
 They can be blank where relevant